acorrenson/minibug/README.md

 # minibug

-Concise and documented COq formalization of a symbolic bug finder for IMP
+Concise and documented Coq formalization of a symbolic bug finder for IMP